EGI-Federation/documentation/content/en/users/cloud-compute/faq/_index.md

 ### What is contextualisation?

-Contextualisation is the process of installing, configuring and preparing software upon boot time on a pre-defined virtual machine image.
-This way, the pre-defined images can be stored as generic and small as possible, since customisations will take place on boot time.
+Contextualisation is the process of installing, configuring and preparing software upon boot time on a predefined virtual machine image.
+This way, the predefined images can be stored as generic and small as possible, since customisations will take place on boot time.

 Contextualisation is particularly useful for: